 And to maintain that many animals costs a lot.
 But a lot of the price of cashmere is the rarity factor.
-Because there is a limited quantity, what cashmere they do produce is VERY expensive.
+Because there is a limited quantity, what cashmere they do produce is very expensive.

 Cashmere’s softness comes from the fact that its fibers are very fine.

 A cashmere fiber is less than 18.5 microns in diameter.
-To put that in perspective, the average human hair is about 80 microns, so cashmere is about 4 times finer than human hair.
+To put that in perspective, the average human hair is about 80 microns, so cashmere is about four times finer than human hair.
 Plus, the cashmere fiber isn’t straight, so when it’s woven together, it doesn’t poke out and itch.